-Today at my mood group therapy class I had a terrible time due to some people not respecting the rest of the group but I will keep going and hopefully things will get better.
-One thing that did sickout today however, was a old Cherokee story about the two wolves inside men.
+Today at my mood group therapy class I had a terrible time due to some people not respecting the rest of the group but I will keep going and hopefully, things will get better.
+One thing that did sickout today, however, was an old Cherokee story about the two wolves inside men.
 You can read it below:

 “Two Wolves” ~~ A Cherokee Legend

 An old Cherokee is teaching his grandson about life.
 “A fight is going on inside me,” he said to the boy.